-Milk, yogurt and cheese
+Milk, yoghurt and cheese

 These foods provide calcium for healthy bones and teeth.
 Offering milk as a drink with meals is an easy way to give your child one of the three daily servings they need.